| Prenatal ultrasound examinations

 physiologic responses supplemented by proper nutrition and laxatives and enemas

+as required.
 Similarly, the orthopaedic

 surgeon must be asked to assess the child's spinal anomalies and the